wiseman-timelord/Chat-Gradio-Gguf/README.md

 Status: Alpha

 ## Description
 A high-performance chat interface optimized for GGUF models, designed for efficiency and usability.
 The project is tailored to my specific needs, ensuring a streamlined and non-bloated experience.
 With the latest advancements in GGUF models, such as the models found in the `Links` section.
 This tool eliminates the need for online chatbots while providing local, uncensored, and efficient inference.
 The interface is designed to evolve with additional features that enhance productivity and usability.
+The main concept is, to download a DeepSeek R1 model, and use it without the restrictions found on the website, and with a comparable or better interface, or at least as good as it gets before the project becomes too large.

 ## Features
 - **Uncensored Efficiency** - Optimized for Gguf models, automatic num layers on GPU.
-- **GPU-First Design** - CUDA 11.7/12.4 focus with NVIDIA 10-series+ compatibility
+- **GPU-First Design** - Made for AMD Non-Rocm cards, but will be compatible with nVidia/others through Vulkan/Kompute.
-- **Research-Grade Tools** - Integrated RAG, web search, and cognitive visualization
+- **Research-Grade Tools** - Integrated RAG, web search, chunking, summarization.
-- **Virtual Environment Support** - Isolated Python dependencies for clean installations
+- **Virtual Environment** - Isolated Python installations to a `.\venv` folder.
 - **Simplified File Support** - Read and utilize `.bat`, `.py`, `.ps1`, `.txt`, `.json`, `.yaml`, `.psd1`, `.xaml` files
 - **Configurable Context Window** - Set `n_ctx` to 8192, 16384, 24576, or 32768
 - **Enhanced Interface Controls** - Load/Unload model, restart session, and shutdown program with ease